cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 ## Getting Started
 Watch CVP's **[Bias Detection Tool Youtube Video](https://youtu.be/O4GG6Ph55U8)** to view a walkthrough the tool's usage.
 <br />
-Below are instructions on setting up your project locally.
+* Below are instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps:
+* To get a local copy up and running follow these simple example steps

 *Note: We have also created a Google Colab notebook that contains the retrieval of the source code, setup of the environment, and running of our solution with example data.
 It is available at [THIS GOOGLE COLAB LINK](https://colab.research.google.com/drive/1KP64rF6k-DK5F83OYkTwWidvuVzPKhmo?usp=sharing)*